So, you want to start a children's choir. Awesome!

 Wondering where to start and what to do first?

-Here are a few ideas and suggestions, based on my experience starting and building a children's choir program at a small church in Massachusetts.
+Here are a few ideas and suggestions for getting started and building a new choir program, based on my experience starting and directing a children's choir program at a small church in rural Massachusetts.

 Please note: some of the links in this post are affiliate links, which means if you decide to purchase through any of them, I will earn a small commission.
 This helps support the blog and allows me to continue creating free content.
 Thank you for your support!

 Building a Successful Children's Choir Program

 The first step in building a new program is choosing a rehearsal time and setting age parameters.
 Will you rehearse during the week or on Sundays?
 Will you rehearse throughout the school year, or just for a season?

 Consider the children you have in your congregation who may be interested in singing in choir.
 I started out with children in grades 1-6 so that we’d have a group of about 12.
 If you have enough interest, consider dividing the children into two age groups: K-2 and 3-6.

 Once these pieces are in place, then you can start thinking about an overall theme for the year.